 In addition, the "Guidelines for Metals Transactions" contain supplementary information that will aid members in completing their business transactions.
 It is recommended that these Guidelines be reviewed and that members use them in conjunction with the actual specifications in the conduct of their business.

-ISRI's Scrap Specifications Circular is posted in PDF format at least once per year on the ISRI web site.
-To ensure you have the most up-to-date version, visit isri.org/specs.
+ISRI's Specifications Circular is posted in PDF format at least once per year on the ISRI web site.
+To ensure you have the most up-to-date version, visit ISRIspecs.org.

 Issued by: